jmhammond/math-courses/README.md

 - `ox-hugo` to generate posts from `org-mode`
   - Posts written in `./content-org/all-posts.org`;
   - content is exported via org
-  - the generated markdown files (and org source) are versioned to Github
+  - the generated markdown files (and org source) are versioned to Github.
   - Github Actions CI/CD deploys the hugo (markdown) blog to Github pages.
 - 🐿